 I AM JMAC: Dan Holland Sensei

 JMAC instructor Daniel Holland Sensei has quite literally been training in martial arts nearly his entire life.
-From taking Taekwondo classes at a Lansing Community Center as a child to competing in wrestling in high school and college to his time running the Institute of Traditional Asian Martial Arts in East Lansing and now being an instructor at JMAC, Dan has devoted a lifetime’s worth of effort to learning a variety of martial arts techniques and principals.
+From taking Taekwondo classes at Lansing Community Center as a child to competing in wrestling in high school to his time running the Institute of Traditional Asian Martial Arts in East Lansing and now being an instructor at JMAC, Dan has devoted a lifetime’s worth of effort to learning a variety of martial arts techniques and principals.

 What are your hobbies and interests outside of Japanese Martial Arts Center?